Anita Pallenberg: Death of Scott Cantrell

-On 20 July 1979, a 17-year-old boy, Scott Cantrell, shot himself in the head in Pallenberg's bed with a gun owned by Keith Richards, while at the South Salem, New York, house shared by Richards and Pallenberg.
-The youth had been employed as a part-time groundsman at the estate and was involved in a sexual relationship with Pallenberg.
-Richards was in Paris recording with the Rolling Stones, but his son was at the house when the teen killed himself.
-Pallenberg was arrested; however, the death was ruled a suicide in 1980, despite rumours that she and Cantrell had been playing a game of Russian roulette.
-The police investigation stated that Pallenberg was not on the same floor of the house at the time the fatal shot was fired.
+On 20 July 1979, 17-year-old Scott Cantrell shot himself in the head in Pallenberg's bed with a gun owned by Keith Richards, while at the South Salem, New York, house shared by Richards and Pallenberg.
+The youth had been employed as a part-time groundsman.
+Richards was in Paris recording with the Rolling Stones and Pallenberg was arrested; however, the death was ruled a suicide in 1980.

 Personal life

-Pallenberg and Richards together had three children: son Marlon Leon Sundeep (born 10 August 1969), daughter Dandelion Angela (who goes by her middle name; born 17 April 1972), and a son Tara Jo Jo Gunne (26 March – 6 June 1976).
+Pallenberg and Richards had three children: son Marlon Leon Sundeep (born 10 August 1969), daughter Dandelion Angela (who goes by her middle name; born 17 April 1972), and son Tara Jo Jo Gunne (born 26 March 1976 – 6 June 1976).
 Tara Jo Jo died in his cot ten weeks after birth; the cause of death has been stated as SIDS or pneumonia.

-Pallenberg later stated that she first became pregnant in 1968, but that she was pressured to have an abortion so she could take part in the film Performance, which caused her to feel extremely resentful.
-She became pregnant again with Marlon during the filming.
+Pallenberg first became pregnant in 1968, but since she had already signed on to be part of the film Performance she felt that she was pressured to have an abortion, which caused her to feel extremely resentful.
+She became pregnant again, with Marlon, during the filming.

 After Tara Jo Jo's death, Keith's mother blamed Pallenberg and said she was an unfit mother, and took Angela to live with her.
-Pallenberg raised Marlon mostly on the road with the band, teaching him to read and write.
+Pallenberg raised Marlon mostly on the road with the band.
 When Marlon was eight, she moved into a house on Long Island, New York, so he could have a more routine life and go to school.
-In later years, she lived in Chelsea, London, but spent the winters in Jamaica.
+In later years, she lived principally in Chelsea, London, spending winters in Jamaica.

-At one point she expressed interest in writing a memoir but decided to not go ahead with it.
+At one point, Pallenberg expressed interest in writing a memoir, but ultimately decided not to pursue the venture.
 "The publishers want to hear only about the Stones and more dirt on Mick Jagger and I'm just not interested", she said in 2008.
 "I had several publishers and they were all the same.
 They all wanted salacious.
 And everybody is writing autobiographies and that's one reason why I'm not going to do it.
 If young Posh Spice can write her autobiography, then I don't want to write one!"
+However, an unpublished memoir, together with taped interviews, was discovered by her grandchildren after her death, becoming a main ingredient of the documentary film Catching Fire.
+In the film, she speaks about her family, saying that her father was a classical musician and her great grandfather was the painter Arnold Bochlin.